|SIYE Time:15:10 on 17th December 2018|

 ‘Harry,’ said Ginny quietly, glancing around the empty changing room and then at his chest.
 Harry took a deep breath and passed Lily over to his wife.

 He was lean, almost skinny and his muscles weren’t well defined, but I knew that good muscle definition didn’t equate to fitness.
 In fact, Harry looked lithe and fit, and surprisingly scarred.
-There was an oval scar on his chest.
+There was an oval burn-like scar on his chest.
 Next to it, over his heart, there was a second lightning scar, apparently identical to the one on his forehead.
 There was also a very faint trace of what looked like claw marks on his ribs.
 As Mike and I stared, he clenched his fists nervously.
 That’s when I noticed what looked like handwriting on the back of his left hand.

 ‘You’ve seen this,’ he said to me, twisting his arm around and revealing the knife scar I’d seen during the week.
 ‘And this,’ he lifted his untidy fringe revealing his scarred forehead.